 Hunt coastal black bear on Vancouver Island with one of the Island’s veteran guide outfitters.
 This hunt is a 5-day, spot-and-stalk hunting adventure on the wild west coast and mountains of Vancouver Island.

 This outfitter offers spring and fall hunts from a 4,500 sq mile hunting concession.
-Hunters use 4×4’s, boats and hiking to explore the Island looking for trophy black bears, escorted by an experienced guide who knows how to find and judge coastal black bears.
+Hunters use 4x4s, boats, and hiking to explore the island looking for trophy black bears, escorted by an experienced guide who knows how to find and judge coastal black bears.
 Your license and tags will be secured and ready when you arrive.

 Early spring hunts are day trips hunted along ocean shorelines and estuaries, and in low elevation green ups in logging slashes and abandoned roads.
 As the season warms up more and more bears leave hibernation and in late May the breeding season produces large boars chasing sows and fighting for domination!
 Over 90% of spring black bears are boars and most exceed 6’ square with some over 7’.
 Hunters can expect to see multiple bears a day.

-A 2nd bear is available for a $500/ day hunt fee and $2,500 harvest fee.
+A second bear is available for a $500/day hunt fee and $2,500 harvest fee.
 Fall hunters can also take a Columbia blacktail deer on the same terms.

 *2nd bear $1,500 to continue hunting plus $200 tag & $2,000 trophy fee upon harvest of second bear due directly to outfitter.